alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

       ![artwork_18](../assets/artwork_18.png){ width="500" }
     </figure>

-1. Scroll down and use circle to select `mass:/`, which is the USB thumb drive storage.
+1. Scroll down and use circle to select `mass:/`, which is the USB storage device storage.

     <figure markdown="span">
       ![artwork_19](../assets/artwork_19.png){ width="500" }